LaSondra Barrett

-LaSondra Renee Barrett (born March 16, 1990) is an American ex-basketball forward who played one season for the Washington Mystics of the Women's National Basketball Association, as well as for overseas teams in Australia and Israel.
+LaSondra Renee Barrett (born March 16, 1990) is an American former basketball forward who played one season for the Washington Mystics of the Women's National Basketball Association, as well as for overseas teams in Australia and Israel.
 She went to William B. Murrah High School and played collegiately for LSU.
 She is the cousin of former NFL quarterback Jason Campbell.